 - Neighbors refusing to clear their hazardous vegetation in unincorporated Nevada County?
 Register for a free Citizen Access account and Request a Defensible Space Inspection by a county inspector who has the authority to enforce county codes.
 (If you live in the city of Grass Valley or Nevada City, the steps for reporting a hazard can be found on page 5 of this document.)

-- Ingress and Egress Road Vegetation Maintenance - then County Department of Public Works Director Trisha Tillotson, in the April 2021 Coalition meeting, showed these 14 descriptive slides.
+- County Road Vegetation Maintenance - then-County Department of Public Works Director Trisha Tillotson, in the April 2021 Coalition meeting, showed these 14 slides to illustrate their plan for brush clearing for safer ingress and egress on County roads.